Rich Rowland: Detroit Tigers

-He was drafted by the Detroit Tigers in round 17 of the June 1988 draft.
+Rowland was drafted by the Detroit Tigers in round 17 of the June 1988 draft.
 He played on various minor league teams before he made his professional debut late into the 1990 Detroit Tigers season on September 7, 1990, at the age of 26 as part of the team's late season expanded roster.
 While playing in the Major Leagues for the Detroit Tigers, Rowland also played intermittently on their Toledo Mud Hens minor league team and was occasionally called up to the Tigers when needed.
 In 1990, he played in only seven games, accumulating only three hits in 19 at-bats for a .158 batting average.
 He returned for the Tigers in 1991 as a backup catcher to Mickey Tettleton, who rarely missed a game.
 Because of that, Rowland saw very little playing time with two other backup catchers – Andy Allanson and Mark Salas – on the roster as well.
 That season, he played in only four games, accumulating only four at-bats, one hit, one run batted in, and a .250 batting average.
 Rowland saw similar playing time in 1992; he only played in six games, batting 14 times with three hits for a .214 batting average.
 Despite very little playing time, he was contracted for the league-minimum $120,000 that season but spent most of his time on assignment with minor league Toledo.
 In 1993, Rowland saw his most playing time on the Detroit Tigers.
 That year, primary catcher Mickey Tettleton played more time as a first baseman and outfielder, giving Rowland and fellow backup catcher Chad Kreuter more playing time.
 That year, Rowland played 21 games, accumulating 10 hits in 46 at-bats for a .217 batting average.